201851019-iiitv/Heap/README.md

 # Heap
-it is max ,where you can insert delete data and get max value.
+it is max heap,where you can insert delete data and get max value.